chrultrabook/docs/src/docs/firmware/flashing-firmware.md

 5. If there's no error, shutdown the device without worry.

 ::: danger
-If flashing fails for UEFI, **do not shutdown** and immedietly attempt to restore stock firmware.
+If flashing fails for UEFI, **DO NOT SHUTDOWN** and immediately attempt to restore stock firmware.
 Otherwise, shutdown without worry.
 :::